 In March 2020, the World Health Organization recognized the novel strain of coronavirus (COVID-19) as a pandemic.
 This COVID-19 outbreak has severely restricted the level of economic activity around the world.
 In response to this COVID-19 outbreak, the governments of many countries, states, cities, and other geographic regions have taken preventative or protective actions, such as imposing restrictions on travel and business operations and advising or requiring individuals to limit or forego their time outside of their homes.
 The Company's services, operating results and financial performance could be adversely affected by the overall impacts of the pandemic.
-Management has determined that there is no material uncertainty that casts substantial doubt on the Company's ability to continue as a going concern.
 It is expected that COVID-19 might have some impact, though it is not anticipated to be significant.